saqlain11/Maplify/README.md

 yarn start
 ```

-## Step 2: Build and run your app
+---

+### Step 3: ⚙️ **Build and Run Your App**

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running, open a new terminal window and use one of the following commands to build and run your Android or iOS app:

-### Android
+- **For Android**:

 ```sh
 # Using npm